 Future City takes the question, 'How can we make the world a better place?'', and encourages the men and women of the future—today's 6th, 7th, and 8th graders—to answer it.
 Together, they incorporate the principals of engineering, including research, design, and the power of the imagination, to build up a model of their own city as a more sustainable future city.

-Each year the Future City Competition tackles a new area of focus: use of public space, green energy, public transportation, urban agriculture.... and the theme for 2018-2019 theme is Powering Our Future, which involves the design of a resilient power grid for their future city—one that could stand up against and aid their future city to bounce back from the effects of a natural disaster.
+Each year the Future City Competition tackles a new area of focus: use of public space, green energy, public transportation, urban agriculture.
+Powering Our Future was the theme for 2018-2019, and it involved the design of a resilient power grid for their future city—one that could stand up against and aid the participants' Future City to bounce back from the effects of a natural disaster.
 A total of 25 teams were involved in the main competition day on January 22nd of this year, 15 of whom were present on site the day of the competition.
 The teams were from all over the Buffalo/Niagara and Rochester area, and ranged in size from four to well over a dozen members, and each brought different strengths and unique characteristics to the table.